 The rubber disc won’t warp in shape when bashing lightly against your pool.
-When using this tool in concrete pools, the disc can wear down quicker than in, say, vinyl or quarts.
+When using this tool in concrete pools, the disc can wear down quicker than vinyl or quarts.

 Decent Wall-Climbing Ability

-The VINGLI does a pretty good job of scaling pool walls to reach water lines to remove floating leaves near edges.
-It does a lot better job at climbing sloped walls compared to rectangular pools, though there’s the odd chance that it somehow scales walls from time to time.
+The VINGLI does a great job scaling pool walls to reach water lines to remove floating leaves near edges.
+It does a better job at climbing sloped walls compared to rectangular pools, though there’s the odd chance that it somehow scales walls from time to time.

 There have been reports of the VINGLI being unable to scale walls which, in most cases, requires a quick fix of adjusting the direction of your pool’s jets (remember: downward and toward a corner).

 Upon opening the box, you’ll find that the VINGLI does not have an adapter that plugs into a wall outlet.
-Don’t waste your time looking for one; the VINGLI hooks up directly to your pool’s skimmer which keeps water flowing through it to collect debris and touch all four corners of your pool.
+Don’t waste your time looking for one; the VINGLI hooks up directly to your pool’s skimmer keeping the water flowing through it to collect debris and touch all four corners of your pool.

 The only continuous cost after purchase is replacing the rubber disc when it wears out.